emarifer/elixir-desktop-todoapp/README.md

 However, the library works perfectly on older versions of Phoenix-Liveview(`Phoenix v1.7`, `Liveview v0.20`, `phoenix_html v3.3` y `phoenix_view v2.0`) if we choose to forgo the latter advantages offered by the versions we use here.
 However, it should be noted that the main [`contributor`](https://github.com/dominicletz) to the development of this library [`promises to update`](https://github.com/elixir-desktop/deployment/issues/7#issuecomment-2619596018) it to make it compatible with the latest versions of Phoenix-Liveview.

-Another topic that is considerably less mature than those mentioned above is the bundling of build artifacts and assets for distribution of executables.
-In this regard, here you can see the status of the library's [`roadmap`](https://hexdocs.pm/desktop/readme.html#status-roadmap) and what its authors intend to accomplish.
+You can see the status of the library's [`roadmap`](https://hexdocs.pm/desktop/readme.html#status-roadmap) and what its authors intend to accomplish.
 Let's hope this fantastic project for the Elixir ecosystem continues to develop 🙏.

 ---